VIHATTeam/OMICALL-React-Native-SDK/README.md

   channelId: "com.channel.sample", // Custom notification channel ID for Android
   audioNotificationDescription: "", // Description for audio call notifications
   videoNotificationDescription: "", // Description for video call notifications
-  representName: "" // Representative name to display for all incoming calls (e.g., business name) });
+  representName: "", // Representative name to display for all incoming calls (e.g., business name)
+  isUserBusy: true // By default, it is set to true.
+The Omicall system will continue ringing the next user if isUserBusy is true.
+If it is false, the call will be immediately terminated, assuming the call scenario is based on a criteria-based routing.
+});

 // Note: Ensure that the following images are added to `android/app/src/main/res/drawable`: